HunorTotBagi/HunorTotBagi/README.md

     <a href="https://vojvodinaictcluster.org/">Vojvodina ICT Cluster</a> in collaboration with the Government of AP Vojvodina's Secretariat for Economy and Tourism.
 The backend is actively maintained and continuously updated to integrate the latest trends
 </li><br>

-  <li><a href="https://nikolavetnic.itch.io/sodhara">Sodhara</a>: Sodhara is a retro sci-fi action platformer, actively developed by <a href="https://github.com/NikolaVetnic">Nikola Vetnić</a> and me, inspired by the SNES classic Super Metroid.
+  <li><a href="https://nikolavetnic.itch.io/sodhara">Sodhara</a>: A retro sci-fi action platformer, actively developed by <a href="https://github.com/NikolaVetnic">Nikola Vetnić</a> and me, inspired by the SNES classic Super Metroid.
 I play a key role in QA, leading feature improvements, addressing & fixing minor bugs and refining level design to ensure the game is polished and provides an engaging experience
 </li>
     </ul>
   </section>